rncwind/whydoesntmycodework/posts/howitsmade.md

 I read a _lot_ of technical blogs.
 I love reading about how people make interesting, and often complex software.

-Two of my favorite blogs are from [Xe Iaso](https://xeiaso.net/) and [Amos/Fasterthanlime](https://fasterthanli.me/), and their articles on how they made their blogs were what made me realize how interesting the project would be.
+Two of my favourite blogs are from [Xe Iaso](https://xeiaso.net/) and [Amos/Fasterthanlime](https://fasterthanli.me/), and their articles on how they made their blogs were what made me realise how interesting the project would be.

 ## The Stack